SichangHe/mdbook_ls/README.md

 ```

 Now, you would have two Vim commands:
-`MDBookLSOpenPreview` starts the preview and opens the browser;
+`MDBookLSOpenPreview` starts the preview (if not already started)
+and opens the browser at the chapter you are editing;
 `MDBookLSStopPreview` stops updating the preview
-(Warp keeps serving on the port despite being cancelled).
+(Warp may keep serving on the port despite being cancelled).

 </details>